roserbatlleroca/MusGO_framework/projects/README.md

 - Fill in all the project information: `name`, `link`, `license` and `org`.
 - For each of the **essential categories [1–8]**, classify as `open`, `partial`, or `closed`.
 - For each **desirable category [9–13]**, classify as `star` (⭐) or `∅` (not applicable).
 - Provide a **justification** in the `notes` field for each classification.
 You can also add a reference link to complement the information.
+If some information is missing or some category is incomplete, clearly point out what is missing in the `notes` field.
-  > _Example:_  If Training Data is `closed`, a note might say:  `"Dataset is closed and only briefly described."
+  > _Example:_  If Training Data is `closed`, a note might say:  `"Dataset is closed and only briefly described." `

-  > _Example:_  If Model Weights is `open`, a note might say:  `"Weights are available." and a link to the weights might be added.`
+  > _Example:_  If Model Weights is `open`, a note might say:  `"Weights are available." ` and a link to the weights might be added.

+  > _Example:_  If Source Code is `partial`, a note might say:  `"Source code includes data processing, model architecture, and inference code, but training pipeline is missing". `

 #### 3. **Submit a Pull Request**